 While you shouldn’t eat 22 teaspoons of monk fruit every day, it does offer a suitable substitute.

 How Does Monk Fruit Compare to Other Sweeteners?

 Monk fruit has received a lot of attention in the low-carb world lately.
 However, it is not the only sweetener available.
 There are several popular natural and artificial sweeteners, including:

 We already discussed exchanging sugar for erythritol in our “Erythritol, the Sweet Ketogenic Diet Ingredient” article, so do check it out as well.

 Stevia is the most direct alternative to monk fruit.
 It is also extracted from a plant and includes compounds that are much sweeter than sugar.

-Both stevia and monk fruit contain zero calories and about half a gram of carbohydrates per teaspoon.
+Both stevia and monk fruit contains zero calories and about half a gram of carbohydrates per teaspoon.
 Unfortunately, Stevia has been linked to several side effects, including gas and bloating.
 Monk fruit is not known to produce the same gastrointestinal discomfort.

 Splenda is one of the most used artificial sweeteners.
 It is a sucralose-based sweetener.
 Sucralose is an ingredient that cannot be digested.
 It may also increase the risk of liver inflammation and damage the microbiome in your gut.

 Maple syrup, honey, and agave are commonly used as natural sweeteners.
 Compared to Splenda and artificial sweeteners, these options are healthier.
 They carry no risk of side effects and include beneficial minerals.